supercharge/docs/hercules.md

 A typical application consists of multiple tools.
 For example, your project may need a database to store the application data and a second data store for caching.
 Another project may require another tool, and so on.

 Hercules is a Vagrant box providing popular tooling for easy usage.
-The box runs on any MacOS, Linux, and Windows machine and comes with Node.js, NPM, Yarn, MariaDB, PostgreSQL, Redis and many more services preinstalled.
+The box runs on any MacOS, Linux, and Windows machine and comes with Node.js, NPM, Yarn, MariaDB, PostgreSQL, Redis, and many more services preinstalled.

 ### Included Software